 ITR can further facilitate the payment process by allowing the merchants to set different rules with priorities based on ratio, BINs, country, or other demographics.
 For instance, it can determine the share of transaction volume that each acquirer will receive to ensure that the one with the highest performance, will handle the essential parts of the transactions.

 With WL Payments, merchants can access a modern centralized processing platform that gathers detailed transaction information across all channels and all geographies.
 This will provide merchants with the acquirer’s success rate, the origin of all transactions, how many times the customer retried the payment, and why it failed.
 Further routing information will also be available for detecting issues and setting strategic routing rules for future planning.

 Other features to enhance the payment process

 WL Payments offers a wide range of features.
-Besides the Intelligent Transaction Routing (ITR), features like automated reconciliation and in-depth reporting can be easily integrated.
-In addition, the increasing volume of online transactions has also contributed to an increase in fraudulent activities.
+Besides the Intelligent Transaction Routing (ITR), automated reconciliation and in-depth reporting can be easily integrated.
+Due to the increasing volume of online transactions, fraudulent activities increased.
 Although it is unlikely to eliminate the threat of fraud, the WL Payments platform can help merchants protect their customers while minimizing their transaction costs.
 In the case of illegitimacy, the software will block the transaction before sending it to the acquirer bank, saving fees and other costs.

 Intelligent Transaction Routing (ITR) is an engine of great benefit to both merchants and their customers.
 While merchants benefit from higher payment success rates and lower transaction costs, customers benefit from an uninterrupted payment experience.

-In summary, ITR can be a quick win to optimize the payment process, but the time and effort needed to implement it should be taken into account.
+In summary, ITR can be a quick win to optimize the payment process, but companies should consider the time and effort needed to implement it.
 Relying on the WL Payments platform can represent a step toward unlocking new growth opportunities for merchants while improving the checkout experience for customers in a much shorter time.